 interview rubric).
 Admission is also based on space availability.

-All Students accepted into the program must submit a completed Allied Health Report
+all students accepted into the program must submit a completed Health Science Division

-and Physician's Certificate.
-The college reserves the right to deny acceptance into
+Report and Physician’s Certificate.
+The college reserves the right to deny acceptance

 in the Radiation Therapy Curriculum Outline while in General Studies and/or before

 acceptance into the Radiation Therapy Program.
 Students should meet with a General

 Studies adviser for advisement and processing of transfer credits.
 Acceptance into

 General Studies does not guarantee future entrance into the Radiation Therapy Program;

 the Radiation Therapy Program is committed to accepting the most qualified candidates regardless of gender, religion, age, race and other demographic factors.
 The departments